GeoMOER/moer-base-python/docs/units/_unit03/unit03-01_Intro.md

   image_description: "neon data"
   caption: "Photo by [Franki Chamaki](https://unsplash.com/@franki?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) [from unsplash](https://unsplash.com/s/photos/data?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)"
 ---

-*Learn about the operators in Python and how they are used to perform different operations on data.*
+*Strings are everywhere—from user names and messages to data labels and file names.
+In this unit, you'll learn how to work with text effectively, and how to use simple operators to bring logic and structure to your Python programs.*

 <!--more-->

-At the end of this unit, you should know:
+By the end of this unit, you’ll be able to:

-- What operators are and why they are essential in Python,
-- The different types of operators in Python: mathematical, comparison, and logical
-- How to use operators to perform calculations, comparisons, and logical operations,

-Understanding these concepts will help you effectively manipulate and evaluate data in Python, making your code more powerful and expressive.
+- Understand what strings are and how to manipulate them using built-in methods,
+- Format and combine text in powerful and flexible ways,
+- Use Python’s simple operators to:
+  - Perform mathematical calculations (`+`, `-`, `*`, `/`),
+  - Compare values (`==`, `!=`, `>`, `<`),
+  - Apply logic with conditions (`and`, `or`, `not`),
+- Write small, expressive programs that combine strings and logic.

+Mastering strings and basic operators is a key step in writing clear, meaningful Python code—whether you're building user interfaces, analyzing data, or just making your programs speak your language.